 PDS vs. TEG: Safety and Cost

-Dehydrating, the removal of water vapor from natural gas, can be done by either adsorption or absorption.
+Dehydrating natural gas, or the removal of water vapor from natural gas can be done by either adsorption or absorption.
 Croft’s Passive Dehydration System uses adsorption, where water vapor is collected and condensed on the surface with the use of a solid desiccant.
 Solid desiccants have a high adsorption capacity, a low resistance to gas flow to minimize pressure drop, is both non-flammable and non-corrosive, and is inexpensive.
 TEG units dehydrate by absorption, which uses liquid desiccants such as glycol or methanol, to remove the water vapor.

 Although natural gas dehydration can be completed, either way, there are several safety issues incurred with the use of a TEG unit.
 Unlike the PDS, the TEG unit is a complex system with multiple moving parts, open flames, safety hazards, and toxic emissions.
 TEG’s multiple moving parts and hazardous open flames require constant supervision and maintenance.